moesio-f/.local-reverse-proxy/README.md

 # Locel Reverse Proxy

-This repository contains a simple reverse proxy (NGINX) with automatic SSL certificate renewal (Cerbot).
+This repository contains a simple reverse proxy (NGINX) with automatic SSL certificate renewal (Certbot).
 The default configuration provides support for a single domain on both HTTP (redirects all traffic to HTTPS) and HTTPS.

 ## Setup and Run